Adventure Team Challenge Colorado Training

 Ian Adamson, a former race director for World T.E.A.M.
-Sports‘ Adventure TEAM Challenge, has agreed to share some advice on teamwork strategy for the upcoming race.
+Sports‘ Adventure Team Challenge Colorado, offers some useful advice on teamwork strategy for adventure sports events.
 He is one of the most experienced and successful adventure racers in the world.
 A three time Eco-Challenge champion, he is also the only athlete in the world who has won the Raid Gauloises, Southern Traverse and Primal Quest.
 Adamson is the author of Runner’s World Guide to Adventure Racing: How to Become a Successful Racer and Adventure Athlete.

 The following content is adapted from Adamson’s book by Skyler Williams with permission of the author.

 The biggest single thing that stops teams from finishing a race is not injuries, illness, equipment failure, hypothermia, worn-out feet, or fatigue.
 It’s their inability to work together.
 Just about any problem a team encounters during a race can be surmounted, providing that the team is cohesive, focused, organized, motivated, and well lead.

 The Adventure Team Challenge Colorado is a race that is designed to test the very definition of teamwork.
 Every athlete will encounter their own set of challenges and it is up to the team to respond and develop a strategy to overcome.
 The point of communication cannot be overstated.
 From clearly established goals before the race, to simple check in’s such as, “how’s everyone feeling?” and “is this pace okay?”, good communication will either make or break the effectiveness of your team.
 However, good communication and leadership from all racers requires honesty.
 Start today by asking your teammates what their goals and expectations are for the race.